jcksndfrd/FlackPad/README.md

 ## **II.
 Flackpad Application**
 ### *1. How to run our program*
+ - Java version 1.8 or greater is required to launch this application
+ - Simply launch the FlackPad application (JAR)

 ### *2. Core features*
 This application has the following core features, as per the assignment brief: